FirstHR

 What are a finance manager’s duties and responsibilities?

 Finance manager duties fall into four areas.
 Reporting and accounting: producing monthly, quarterly, and annual financial reports, overseeing or coordinating the close process, and ensuring accuracy and compliance with accounting standards.
 Budgeting and forecasting: leading the annual budget and ongoing forecasts, analyzing variances, and modeling scenarios to support decisions.
 Cash flow and analysis: managing cash flow, working capital, and liquidity, tracking KPIs, and giving leadership analysis for decisions.
 Controls and compliance: establishing and maintaining internal financial controls and coordinating banking, audit, tax, and the external CPA.
 The emphasis shifts by role and company.
 A finance operations manager focuses on the close, accounts payable and receivable, and systems.
 A corporate or FP&A finance manager focuses on modeling, forecasting, and investor reporting.
-A senior finance manager adds team leadership.
+A treasury-focused role owns the cash forecast, the bank relationships, and payment controls.
 A first finance hire at a small business covers all of it.
-A strong job description selects the duties that match the specific variation and the company's stage rather than listing every possible finance task.
+A strong job description selects the duties that match the specific variation and the company’s stage rather than listing every possible finance task.

 Does a small business need a finance manager?